bglindner/CEE6720_BIO6720/lab02.md

 1. List the names of the tools we used in this exercise and a link to their documentation.
 2. Briefly: What is the method `nonpareil` uses to estimate alpha diversity (and a metagenomic samples coverage of it)?
 What is the method `simka` uses to estimate beta diversity?
+3. Researchers involved in this study would like to ensure future sequencing runs capture >=75% of the expected nucleotide diversity for both summer and winter samples.
+What sequencing effort (in GB) would you recommend to accomplish this?
+Does seasonality have any impact on your suggestions?
-3. Regardless of which tool(s) you opted to run, what is the difference between the approaches we used with `vsearch` and `kraken2` for generating taxonomic profiles?
+4. Regardless of which tool(s) you opted to run, what is the difference between the approaches we used with `vsearch` and `kraken2` for generating taxonomic profiles?
-4. Do you observe any trends between the winter and summer samples?
+5. Do you observe any trends between the winter and summer samples?
 What about across years?
 Please describe your answer and highlight visualizations to support your conclusions, as necessary.